csc-training/geocomputing/python/puhti/README.md

 * [05_parallel_dask/single_node/dask_singlenode.py](05_parallel_dask/single_node/dask_singlenode.py)

+> [!NOTE]
-* Submit the parallel job to Puhti from Puhti login node shell:
+> Submit the parallel job to Puhti from login node shell

 ```
 cd ../parallel_dask
 sbatch dask_singlenode.sh
 ```

+> [!NOTE]
-* Check with `seff` how much time and resources you used?
+> Check with `seff`: How much time and resources did you use?

 ## Array job

-[Array jobs](https://docs.csc.fi/computing/running/array-jobs/) are an easy way of taking advantage of Puhti's parallel processing capabilities.
-Array jobs are useful when same code is executed many times for different datasets or with different parameters.
+[Array jobs](https://docs.csc.fi/computing/running/array-jobs/) are one way of taking advantage of Puhti's parallel processing capabilities.
+Array jobs are useful when same code is executed many times for different datasets or with different parameters without the need to change the Python code.
 In GIS context a typical use case would be to run some model on study area split into multiple files where output from one file doesn't have an impact on result of an other area.

 In the array job example the idea is that the Python script will run one process for every given input file as opposed to running a for loop within the script.
 That means that the Python script has to read the file to be processed from commandline  argument.